-Just past its first decade, GEMS Wellington Primary School (WPS) is a well liked, established primary school based in Satwa, taking pupils from 3 to 11 years of age (FS1 to Year 6).
-The school is home to around 1100 children, coming from over 70 nationalities.
-No one country of origin dominates, but the largest single demographic is Indian.
+Just past its first decade, GEMS Wellington Primary School (WPS) is a well liked and established primary school based in the Satwa area, taking pupils from 3 to 11 years of age (FS1 to Year 6).
 The school is rated Very Good by the Dubai regulator, the KHDA, and Outstanding across all measures in its British Schools Overseas report.

 The Story so Far

 GEMS Wellington Primary School opened in 2007 and follows the National Curriculum of England and Wales.
 Although officially located on the edge of Satwa, the school lies directly behind the tower blocks of Sheikh Zayed Road, across from the quickly growing development of City Walk, and a stone's throw from Jumeirah.
 For families living in these and nearby areas, there is no doubt that the school is in a convenient location, and the only UK curriculum school in this area.

 The school's vision is "At Gems Wellington Primary School we will provide a safe learning community with high expectations for all our learners in every aspect of their school life.
 We are a reflective and evaluative school which will prepare learners for an ever evolving world.
 Our genuine commitment to our core values, and partnership with parents, will provide a world-class, active learning environment, inspiring learners to develop intellectually, academically, socially, emotionally and physically."